muneebzafarqureshi/AMAZON_Web_Scarping/README.md

 Using Task 1 file, you can scrape the data and save the data in "DVIZ Test.xlsx" file.
 Using Task 2 file, you can view and convert the specific category prodcuts into a list.
+It also includes an xlsx file, which is basically a test output of 5 pages of every category.

 I have used chrome web driver, but you can use anyother and for that you have to change the code as well.